 Debasement refers to the process of reducing the value of a currency, typically through increasing the supply of money.
 This can be done by physically altering coins, such as reducing the amount of precious metal in them, or by increasing the money supply through methods like printing more banknotes or quantitative easing.
 Debasement often leads to inflation, where the purchasing power of money declines, resulting in higher prices for goods and services.

-This website is designed to offer a deeper understanding of **debasement** by comparing two key indicators: **M0 (Base Money)** and **CPI (Consumer Price Index)**.
-M0 provides a pure, mathematical approach to measuring debasement, as it represents the total physical money supply without manipulation.
-However, because of its simplicity, M0 may not fully capture the real-world impact of currency devaluation.
+This website is designed to offer a deeper understanding of **debasement** by comparing two key indicators: **M2 (Broad Money)** and **CPI (Consumer Price Index)**.
+M2 provides a comprehensive approach to measuring debasement, as it represents the total money supply including physical currency and various bank deposits.
+This broader measure captures the full scope of money available in the economy.

 There is also value in considering a system where the monetary base remains stable and transparent, free from external manipulation.
 Such a framework could foster a fairer, more predictable economic environment, allowing future generations to build and preserve wealth without the hidden costs of inflation or other distortions.